 Telluride

 While Telluride draws comparisons to Aspen and Vail because of luxury lodging options and random celebrity sightings, don’t assume you’ve been priced out and that the slopes are packed.
+And because it’s harder to get to than Aspen and Vail, it rarely gets too crowded.
 Locals believe the name is a play on the words “to hell you ride” in recognition of Butch Cassidy who robbed his first bank here in 1889.
 You’re in for a helluva ride at Telluride and Mountain Village, the resort area midway up the mountain.
 Both offer numerous runs and thousands of acres of terrain.

 Technically two separate towns, Telluride and Mountain Village are commonly spoken of as one spot and part of the reason is the ease of travel between the two.
 Situated at the base of the canyon, Telluride is a historic eight-block town while Mountain Village is more European in flavor, with numerous hotels, restaurants and shops.
 The 13-minute gondola ride between the two is a scenic experience that locals and tourists complete multiple times a day and beyond the views, the best aspect is it’s free.
 Environmentalists delight that the gondola transports guests via wind power.

 This ease of access offers guests plenty of options when it comes to lodging.
 In Mountain Village you can choose from a number of boutique hotels.
 Lumiere is a 28-room residence/hotel property that opened in 2008 and offers ski-in/ski-out access along with majestic views of the mountain ranges.
 The 95-room Capella Telluride has attracted plenty of attention since its opening in 2009.
 Just a short walk from one of the lifts and the gondola, the hotel has many amenities including personal assistants for each guest.
 In Telluride, stay at the 26-room New Sheridan Hotel.
 The establishment underwent an extensive, eight-month renovation in 2010 that resulted in a wide range of luxury upgrades while staying true to the property’s 117-year history.
-The hotel is a social hub and houses two of the top places for dinner and a drink in the form of the Chop House restaurant and the New Sheridan Bar.
+The hotel is a social hub and houses two of the top places for dinner and a drink in the form of the Chop House restaurant and the New Sheridan Bar (below).
+The New Sheridan also just recently opened (2015) a rooftop bar—the only rooftop bar in the town.

 While some ski resorts cater to either the beginner or advanced skier, Telluride offers something for all levels including those that want a little adventure but aren’t ready to jump off a vertical cliff.
-Last year saw the addition of Palmyra Peak and Revelation Bowl for thrill seekers, while beginners and cross-country enthusiasts can ski for days on more than 2,000 acres of backcountry powder-packed lanes.
+The addition of Palmyra Peak and Revelation Bowl several years ago provides more options for thrill seekers, while beginners and cross-country enthusiasts can ski for days on more than 2,000 acres of backcountry powder-packed lanes.

 How to get there: Telluride is served via Montrose Regional Airport which offers nonstop service from Atlanta, Chicago, Dallas/Ft.
 Worth, Denver, Houston, Los Angeles, Salt Lake City and Newark.